Doran-Penner/zener/README.md

 The code is all in the `src/` directory.
 The core gameplay, including move validation, checking who wins, and so on is stored in `core.py`.
-To actually play the game, run the (upcoming) file `python3 tui.py` to play a simple game loop in the terminal with user input, and in the future there will be a graphical interface as well.
-There are no dependencies; you should just be able to clone this repository (or copy the files directly) and run it.
+To actually play the game, run the (upcoming) file `python3 tui.py` to play a simple game loop in the terminal with user input, and in the future there will be a visual interface as well.
+There are no dependencies (except for python3); you should just be able to clone this repository (or copy the files directly) and run it.

 ## Contributing